School Meals at Warmsworth Primary School

-Governors have agreed at a meeting on Tuesday 15 March 2022 that a child's lunch money debt will not be allowed to exceed £7.95.
+Governors agreed on Tuesday 15 March 2022 that a child's lunch money debt will not be allowed to exceed £7.95.
 If the debt is not cleared we will contact you to remind you that unless payment is made immediately, then your child should either be taken home for lunch or a home packed lunch should be provided.

 Pupils wishing to bring a packed lunch from home should bring it in a sealed and named container.
 We request that any foods containing nuts and sweets and chocolate are not sent as part of the packed lunch.

 As part of our Healthy Schools provision, pupils are encouraged to consume fruit which is provided free of charge to Key Stage 1 by Doncaster Local Authority.
-We do not allow children to bring sweets or chocolate for break-time snacks, but children in Key Stage 2 may bring their own fruit to consume at breaktime if they wish.
+We do not allow children to bring sweets, cerela bars (or similar) or chocolate for break-time snacks, but children in Key Stage 2 may bring their own fruit to consume at breaktime, if they wish.